paveldn/haier-esphome/README.md

       vertical_airflow: Right
 ```

-## How to backup original image and flash ESPHome to the ESP32 Haier module
+## How to backup the original image and flash ESPHome to the ESP32 Haier module

 **It is strongly recommended to make a backup of the original flash content before flashing ESPHome!**